Native Rust implementation of Apache Arrow and Apache Parquet

 mainbranch.
 How we handle PRs with breaking API changes is described in the contributing guide.Planned Release Schedule

-arrow-rs and parquet are built and tested with stable Rust, and will keep a rolling MSRV (minimum supported Rust version) that can only be updated in major releases on a need by basis (e.g. project dependencies bump their MSRV or a particular Rust feature is useful for us etc.).
+arrow-rs and parquet are built and tested with stable Rust, and will keep a rolling MSRV (minimum supported Rust version) that can only be updated in major releases on an as needed basis (e.g. project dependencies bump their MSRV or a particular Rust feature is useful for us etc.).
 The new MSRV if selected will be at least 6 months old.
 The minor releases are guaranteed to have the same MSRV.

 Note: If a Rust hotfix is released for the current MSRV, the MSRV will be updated to the specific minor version that includes all applicable hotfixes preceding other policies.